UnGuZartex/Blockr/Documentation/UseCases.md

 ## Use Case 4: Run Program

 ### Precondition
 There is only one group of connected blocks in the Program Area.
-All if and while blocks in thus group must have a condition block connected to them.
+All if and while blocks in the group must have a condition connected to it.

 ### Success Guarantee (Postcondition)
-The user is aware that a step of the program is executed.
-The Game World gets updated based on the block used in the following step.
+The user is aware that the program is running.
+The Game World gets updated based on the program.

 ### Main Success Scenario
 1. The user presses F5.
-2. The system identifies the program in the Program Area.
+2. The system unhighlights the last block which has been executed.
-3. The system evaluates the first block and highlights it.
+3. The system evaluates the next block to execute in the program and highlights it.
-4. The system changes the state of the robot in the Game World according to the executed block.
+4. The system changes the state of the robot in the Game World according to the block.
+Repeat 1-4 untill the last block has been executed.
+5. The system shows a message that the robot reached the goal.

 ### Extensions
+*a.
+At any time, when the user presses escape.
+ 1. The system sets the state of the Game World to the initial state.
+ 2. The system unhighlights all blocks which are highlighted.

+*b.
+At any time, when the user moves, adds or deletes a block
+ 1. The system sets the state of the Game World to the initial state.
+ 2. The system unhighlights all blocks which are highlighted.

 1a.
 When the system is already busy executing a step in the program
  1. The system ignores the second call from the user.

-3-4a.
-When the block to evaluate has no blocks connected to it's socket
+2-3a.
+When no block has been executed yet
- 1. The system evaluates this block and highlights it.
+ 1. The system evaluates the first block of the program and highlights it
- 2. The system changes the state of the robot in the Game World according to the executed block.
- 3. The system shows a message according to whether or not the robot has reached the goal.

 3a.
-When the execution of the program has already started
- 1. The system unhighlights the block which has been executed last.
- 2. The system evaluates the block which is connected to the plug of the last block which has been executed last.
- 3. The system highlights the block which has been executed.

-3b.
 When the block to execute is a/an while/if block
  1. The system highlights the while/if block and the condition connected to it.
  2. The system evaluates the condition.
  3. The system determines the block to go to for the next iteration.

+3b.
+When the block to execute is contained in the cavity of a/an while/if block
+ 1. The system highlights the while/if block in which the block to execute is contained and evaluates the block.

 3c.
-When the block to execute is contained in the cavity of a/an while/if block
- 1. The system highlights the while/if block in which the block to execute is contained.

-3d.
 When the block to execute is the last block contained in the cavity of a while block
  1. The system chooses the while block itself again as next block to execute.

-3e.
+3d.
 When the block to execute is the last block contained in the cavity of an if block
  1. The system chooses the block connected to the plug of the if statement as next block to execute.

 4a.
 When the block doesn't affect the robot's state